Calc Results by Python

 -

-Execute the “python -m pip install xxx” command in the PowerShell command-line tool (“xxx” is the name of the Python library) to download and install the corresponding Python library.
+Type “.\python.exe -m pip install xxx” (“xxx” is the name of the Python library) on the command line to install the missing Python library.

 After preparing the Python script, please follow the procedure below to use the Step.
 For detailed description of the parameters, please refer to Parameter Description.